cap-js-community/odata-v2-adapter/README.md

 #### Additional Considerations

-- A deployed version of CDS OData V2 Adapter shall have option `target` set to the deployed OData V4 backend URL.
+- A deployed version of OData V2 adapter for CDS shall have option `target` set to the deployed OData V4 backend URL.
   This can be retrieved from the Cloud Foundry environment using `process.env`, for example, from the `destinations` environment variable.
 Locally e.g. http://localhost:8080 can be used.
 - In option `services`, every OData V4 service URL path needs to mapped to